unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 ##### Sphere of Annihilation

-_Magic trap_
+_Tek trap_

-Magical, impenetrable darkness fills the gaping mouth of a stone face carved into a wall.
+Tek, impenetrable darkness fills the gaping mouth of a stone face carved into a wall.
 The mouth is 2 feet in diameter and roughly circular.
 No sound issues from it, no light can illuminate the inside of it, and any matter that enters it is instantly obliterated.

 A successful DC 20 Intelligence (Arcana) check reveals that the mouth contains a _sphere of annihilation_ that can’t be controlled or moved.
 It is otherwise identical to a normal _sphere of annihilation_.

 Some versions of the trap include an enchantment placed on the stone face, such that specified creatures feel an overwhelming urge to approach it and crawl inside its mouth.
-This effect is otherwise like the _sympathy_ aspect of the _antipathy/sympathy_ spell.
-A successful _dispel magic_ (DC 18) removes this enchantment.
+This effect is otherwise like the _sympathy_ aspect of the _antipathy/sympathy_ tek skill.
+A successful _dispel tek_ (DC 18) removes this enchantment.

 ### Diseases

 A plague ravages the kingdom, setting the adventurers on a quest to find a cure.
 An adventurer emerges from an ancient tomb, unopened for centuries, and soon finds herself suffering from a wasting illness.
-A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts spells.
+A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts tek skills.

 A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of _lesser restoration_.
 A more complicated outbreak can form the basis of one or more adventures as characters search for a cure, stop the spread of the disease, and deal with the consequences.